jimjeffers/DTTG-Jekyll/_posts/2013-01-18-bite-sized-strategies-for-css.md

 }
 {% endhighlight %}

-With a set of bite sized classes to manage the presentation of our buttons we can simply add classes on to applicable portions of our markup without creating additional complexity in our CSS.
+With a set of bite-sized classes to manage the presentation of our buttons we can simply add classes to applicable portions of our markup without creating additional complexity in our CSS.

 {% highlight html %}
 <!-- Call to Action -->